Chiral quantum optics in the bulk of photonic quantum Hall systems: Conclusions

 \acknowledgements We are grateful to Alberto Nardin, Giuseppe Calaj\`o, and Alexander Szameit for fruitful discussions.
-We acknowledge financial support from the Provincia Autonoma di Trento, from the Q@TN initiative, and from PNRR MUR project PE0000023-NQSTI.
+This work was supported by the Provincia Autonoma di Trento, by the Q@TN initiative, and by the PNRR MUR project PE0000023-NQSTI.
+PR acknowledges support from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 899354 (SuperQuLAN).